lsst-ts/ts_tma_tma-documentation_ethernet-conexions/Ethernet-Connections.md

 ### MCC

 This is the computer located in the server room and hosts the EUI.
-It has two nic, one is dedicated to the local network and the other to connect to the telescope network.
+It has two Network Interface Cards (NIC), one is dedicated to the local (Rubin) network and the other to connect to the telescope network.

 ### Cisco IE3000 and IE3200

 These are two switches located inside the TMA-AZ-CS-CBT-0001 cabinet.
-The IE3000 is connected to the MCC using a fiber optics line.
-IE3000 has a trunk port connected to IE3200.
+The IE3000 is connected to the MCC using a fiber optics line and the IE3000 has a trunk port connected to the IE3200.

 ### TMA PXI, AuxPXI and AxesPXI

 They are the different controllers used in the MCS.
-They have several nic to connect to different VLANs.
+They have several NICs to connect to different VLANs, after switching to the networks proposed by Rubin, some of the NICs are now unused.

 ### EIB